kvebers/Born2BeRoot/README.md

 ##### :q! for quit and not save

 ##### 3. Go to your monitoring.sh file and start editing it
 ## THE SCRIPT

+echo - echo will print output, but it will often disappear by the time your script is done. awk - Mostly used for pattern scanning and processing NR - Number of Records (special command for awk)
+NF - a predefined variable whose value is the number of fields in the current record. awk automatically updates the value of NF each time it reads a record.
+No matter how many fields there are, the last field in a record can be represented by $NF